sbailey04/AMGP/README.md

 # AMGP
+## The Automated Map Generation Program
+{Coded by Samuel Nelson Bailey}

 The Automated Map Generation Program is a Python-core program used to produce a variety of customizable meteorological maps, originally based on my freshman coursework.